Afranzio/Genex-Job-Portal/README.md

 (10-07-2020)

-He sent as a hosted portal which is freelance project most similar to what we think..  ( http://18.217.111.90:3000/login ) and i register with A#
+He sent as a hosted portal which is freelance project most similar to what we think..  ( http://18.217.111.90:3000/login ) and i register with a#

 Mr.Srikanth Project Guide Asked as to learn Backend also to work more Effective so I started to learn Node.js.